ClaraCliment/next-socketio-exercice/README.md

 # Socket.io & Next api
-Simple exercice with Next ans Socket.io.
-I follow a blog tutorial.
+Simple exercice with Next js and socket.io.
+Write a message, the other users will see it in realtime and they will be able to change it aswell.
 </br>

 ### Steps in dev mode: